Daniel-R-Gibson/PowerShare/README.md

 ![Image](/PowerShare/pictures/installer2 ps.png)

-- Additionally, The Powershare package also includes a script that continually checks for connectivity to the Network Drive and launches a warning if a connection is not detected.
+- Additionally, The Powershare package includes a script that continually checks for connectivity to the Network Drive and launches a warning if a connection is not detected.

 ![Image](/PowerShare/pictures/warning.PNG)